d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

-Once a language model has been learned, we can use it not only to predict the next token but to continue predicting each subsequent token, treating the previously predicted token as though it were the next token in the input.
+Once a language model has been learned, we can use it not only to predict the next token but to continue predicting each subsequent one, treating the previously predicted token as though it were the next in the input.
 Sometimes we will just want to generate text as though we were starting at the beginning of a document.